 Yes!
 There are many online courses available for those wishing to earn a degree in HR.
-Online human resources training offers the same high-quality education that you would expect to receive through a traditional campus program.
+Online human resources training from an accredited school can offer the same high-quality education that you would expect to receive through a traditional campus program.

 - Contemporary HR issues